Yif1999/metal-lsp/README.md

 }
 ```

-Open it in Neovim and you'll get:
+Open it in your LSP-enabled editor and you'll get:
 - Real-time error checking as you save
-- Auto-completion when you type (press `Ctrl-x Ctrl-o` or use your completion plugin)
+- Auto-completion when you type
-- Hover documentation (press `K` in normal mode over any built-in function or type)
+- Hover documentation (use your editor's hover key combination)
-- Diagnostics in the sign column
+- Diagnostics display in your editor's diagnostics panel

 ## Hover Information

 Hover over any Metal built-in function or type to see documentation:

 - Move your cursor over `normalize`, `float4`, `dot`, etc.
-- Press `K` in normal mode (or your configured hover key)
+- Use your editor's hover key combination (often Ctrl+K or F2 depending on your editor)
 - See formatted documentation with function signatures and descriptions

 The LSP includes comprehensive documentation for 136+ Metal built-in functions, types, and keywords compiled directly into the binary.
 Documentation is extracted from the official Metal Shading Language Specification and provides instant O(1) hash map lookups with zero I/O overhead.